Pyrrha-Platform/Pyrrha-Watch-App/README.md

 1. Basic home page with time and 4 readings shared from the device via the mobile app
 2. Battery life is not yet shown, as this is not available from the device

-The smartphone is responsible for pairing with the watch and the Prometeo device.
+The smartphone is responsible for pairing with the watch and the Pyrrha device.
 The watch receives pushed updates over Bluetooth from the smartphone every second.
 If any indicator has been red for 5 seconds, it vibrates the watch.

 - [x] Basic landing page
 - [x] Sensors page